The Manchester College moves to online delivery

 The College also wants to reassure students that our Student Support and Careers and Welfare team will remain available to provide support.
 We have set up remote support lines and email addresses for you to call should you need to – details can be found here.

 Support will include access to the equivalent of ‘free school meals’, welfare and bursary support for those who are most in need.
 We will issue specific advice on these points in due course.

-In addition, if you have support needs outside of working hours you can go to the College website at tmc.ac.uk/student-life/support/useful-contacts where you will find a list of ways in which we can help you.
+In addition, if you have support needs outside of working hours you can visit our useful contacts page where you will find a list of ways in which we can help you.
 There is more information on the support available here.